asdofindia/asdofindia.github.io/_posts/2025-05-20-domain-expiry-check-script.md

 ##### What if there are domains you care about but the expiry alerts don't necessarily come to your email address? #####

+**Update on 2025-05-26**: There's a bug in this code that causes lines to disappear.
+Read more at the end of the post.

 I've had it before.
 There are people who start websites.
 And they forget to renew their domain.
 And then they ask me whether I can recover the domain somehow.
 Often after the grace period for domain recovery.

 So, I decided to write (with ChatGPT) a script that'll check domain expiry using `whois` (which has to be installed locally for this to work) and use `notify-send` to send me an alert if necessary.
 I then automated running this using systemd.
 The whole thing is attached.